EventKit/eventkit-cloud/docs/index.md

 docker-compose run --rm conda
 ```

-> Now grab a warm beverage perhaps a nice technical manual to read through...
+> Now grab a warm beverage; perhaps a nice technical manual to read through...

 In the future it may be nice to host prebuilt artifacts but the ability to build these locally allows us to upgrade dependencies without needing to rely on third-party hosting.

 After conda successfully builds you can now build and start the EventKit application.

-_Note: if running the docker setup with an IP set other than 127.0.0.1, then the application will be made available to other computer that can access the host machine at the `SITE_IP` address._

 ```shell
 git clone https://repo_server/repo_org/eventkit-cloud.git